hundredrabbits/thebook/north_pacific_logbook.md

 While in the city, we realized our Iridium GO satellite phone would need a new SIM card.
 We had no address in the city, but Anja and Thomas from Robusta had met a friendly local, a woodworker named Shuhei.
 Shuhei let us use his address.
 The card would ship from the US, but we didn't know how long it would take.
 We knew there were reduced flights because of the pandemic.
 A week away, we saw a possible weather window, but had doubts whether or not we could take it.
 Venturing into the Pacific without weather, or any form of communication would be dangerous, and so we waited.

 Days passed, and the weather window proved to be ideal for departing from Japan.
 Robusta told us they planned to take it.
 Devine & I were feeling down, refreshing the FedeX website every morning to see where our card was in the world.
-On the 8th of June, Anja and Thomas traveled to the Immigration office in Shizuoka to check out of Japan, with plans to leave Japan the next day.
+On the 8th of June, Anja and Thomas traveled to the Immigration office in Shizuoka to check out of Japan, with plans to leave the next day.
 2-3 hours after our friends left, Shuhei came by with a package, it was our SIM card!
 We looked at each other then.
 "Can we make it?"
 It was 1100, if we left now, we could arrive at the Immigration office by 1400.
 "Let's do it."
 We grabbed our passports and boat papers, and boarded the train to Shizuoka.

 We arrived on time to the Immigration office, and checked out.
 We had plans to visit the customs office in Shimoda to finish the process, but the officials informed us that the Shimoda branch was closed today, it was only open on Wednesdays.
 If we wanted to check out, we would have to go to Numazu.
 I looked at the time, even if we left now, we wouldn't make it before closing.
 The workers at the Immigration Office could tell we were pressed for time, and decided to give them a call to see if they could help check us out with customs.
 We were lucky, they allowed us to complete the process by email.
 We rushed back onto the train, eager to return to Shimoda to prepare for our departure tomorrow morning.